Five Advantages of Scenario-Based Forecasting

 Each component has a defined origin.
 Evidence remains separate from managerial intent.

-The Core Outlook is deterministic.
+The Mathematical Baseline is reproducible.
 Given the same dataset, it will produce the same result.
-It reflects the underlying trend and recurring effects derived mathematically from the time series.
+It reflects the underlying trend and recurring patterns present in the time series.

 Business context is then layered explicitly on top.